 But the list of exceptions is bigger than you might think, and it’s growing.

-Flight attendants are not far behind.
+They are not far behind.
 Already, Delta Air Lines and Southwest Airlines’ flight attendant union have asked TSA for an exemption for their crewmembers.
 They are widely expected to get their way soon.
-(Update: It just happened.)

 Senior members of Congress traveling with a security detail, including the speaker of the House, the House minority leader, and the Senate majority leader, are allowed to bypass security checkpoints when flying on commercial jets, according to the Washington Post.
 However, other members of Congress must be screened.

 Cabinet secretaries who use commercial aviation and travel with bodyguards may bypass security, according to TSA.
-Cabinet secretaries traveling without protection and other senior government officials flying commercial must be screened.
+The cabinet secretaries traveling without protection and other senior government officials flying commercial must be screened.

 Former presidents flying commercial with Secret Service agents and some foreign ambassadors also traveling with guards are exempt from screening, according to the Post.

-Members of the military traveling in uniform must pass through security checkpoints but are not required to remove footwear unless it sets off a metal detector, according to the TSA.
+Members of the military traveling in uniform must pass through security checkpoints.
+They are not required to remove footwear unless it sets off a metal detector, according to the TSA.
 The agency also allows airlines to issue special-access passes to military family members who are not flying but want to say goodbye or greet a loved one at the gate.

 State, local and tribal police officers who must fly with a firearm have to obtain an identifier code from the TSA before flying.
 The officers have to present the code and law enforcement credentials before passing through security.

 Cargo loaders, baggage handlers, fuelers, cabin cleaners and caterers